Self-similar blow up for energy supercritical semilinear wave equation: Abstract

 \section{Abstract}

 We analyse the energy supercritical semilinear wave equation

 in $\mathbb R^d$ space.
-We first prove in a suitable regime of parameters the existence of a countable family of self similar profiles which bifurcate from the soliton solution.
-We then prove the non radial finite codimensional stability of these profiles by adapting the functional setting of \cite{15}.
+We first prove in a suitable regime of parameters the existence of a countable family of self-similar profiles which bifurcate from the soliton solution.
+We then prove the non-radial finite codimensional stability of these profiles by adapting the functional setting of \cite{MRRS}.

 \textbf{Keywords:} Semi-linear wave equation, Self-similar solution, Blow up, Focusing, Energy super-critical, Finite codimensional stability